eagle840/MyEducation/AccelerateLearning.md

 ## Class/course taking
-if there are many sections in a course, consider takeing all the sub courses over time as opposed to taking one at a time This will get you education each day in a subsection, that will help reenforce the education over time Also have flash cards ready to fill in
+if there are many sections in a course, consider taking all the sub courses over time as opposed to taking one at a time If it's a short course that can be completed in a day, consider spreading it out over a few days, you'll retain the information better.
+This will get you education each day in a subsection, that will help reenforce the education over time Also have flash cards ready to fill in